Also known as Rolfing®

 Sensations experienced in this work vary from pleasurable to momentary discomfort.
 The practitioner applies the appropriate pressure, working with (not on) the client, always being sensitive to the person's needs and feedback.

-The last 5 to 10 minutes of the session are for the client to quietly and deeply relax the body and mind while lying face up on the massage table.
+The last 5 minutes of the session are for the client to quietly and deeply relax the body and mind while lying face up on the massage table.
 The practitioner gently does energy work to balance subtle energies and help deepen the integration process.

 Does it last?